alban-read/modula-2/README.md

 The compilers found here were created by Excelsior in Russia these are Copyright 1991-2019 Excelsior, LLC.

+XDS is an interesting framework to be able to study: http://oberon2005.oberoncore.ru/paper/vm1999.pdf

 I plan to use them for some projects; and will track any changes here.

 ----